Salah-Sal/cli_translator_PowerShell/CONTRIBUTING.md

 **Tooling Note:**
 The AI assistant encountered limitations executing certain commands involving interactive prompts, multi-line inputs, absolute paths outside the workspace for file edits, and potentially complex PowerShell variable/command chaining via its `run_terminal_cmd` tool.
 Manual execution was used as a workaround for these specific commands.
+*   **Commit Verification:** Additionally, the assistant may sometimes fail to recognize if a `git commit` command succeeded on the first try, potentially due to incomplete terminal output capture.
+It might retry the command unnecessarily.
+Developer confirmation of successful commits is helpful in these cases.